 Clean CSV exports of the journals and trial balance for any period, ready for the systems accountants already use.

-A ZIP of the source documents behind the period, linked to the entries they support.
-The audit folder was building itself all along.
+One ZIP per period: the source documents, reconciliations, and account schedules behind the numbers, linked to the entries they support.
+It was building itself all along.

-Each legal entity keeps its own chart, banks, and books under one login.
-A new entity starts empty, and reports never cross-count.
+Each legal entity keeps its own chart, banks, and books in one place — switch between them without switching apps.
+A new entity starts empty, and reports never mix entities.

 Explore bills & invoices →Every confirmed bank line posts straight to this ledger.